Workers’ Compensation Coverage For Scarring, Hearing And Vision Loss

 A section of the workers’ compensation statutes provides for specific losses.
-Attorney Cullen has helped workers receive workers’ compensation benefits for specific losses.
-Contact our Bristol law firm if you have suffered a personal loss at work for any of the following types of scenarios:
+At Cullen Legal in Bristol, we have helped workers receive workers’ compensation benefits for specific losses, including:

-Cullen Legal is a Bristol law firm that handles the full range of injured workers’ issues, from unemployment compensation to filing workers’ compensation claims and litigating denied claims, to filing Social Security Disability claims and handling appeals.
+We are a Bucks County law firm that handles the full range of injured workers’ issues, from unemployment compensation to filing workers’ compensation claims and litigating denied claims, to filing Social Security Disability claims and handling appeals.